zarmeen2/cs598/report.md

 Column 'btc_estimated_transaction_volume_usd' has 0 values from 2010-02-23 00:00:00 to 2010-08-16 00:00:00
 ```

-Majority of the variables have only have zeros in 2010.
-This was very early on in the data's history, meaning the Bitcoin might not have existed then, so the zeros are justified.
+Majority of the variables only have zeros in 2010.
+2010 early on in the data's history, meaning the Bitcoin might not have existed then, so the zeros are justified.
 I already determined `btc_n_orphaned_blocks` can be zero, but `btc_median_confirmation_time` can only be zero if there were no transactions that day.
 We already know `btc_n_transactions` has no zero nor missing values, so rows where `btc_median_confirmation_time` are zero should be considered "bad" rows.
 I filtered out rows where the following variables were zero:

 - `btc_market_price`
 - `btc_market_cap`